hal/circuit/README.md

 #### Goodies

-When using the annotation based approach, Circuit checks as an additional benefit whether you have defined circular dependencies.
+When using the annotation based approach, Circuit checks as an additional benefit whether you've defined circular dependencies.
 Circular dependencies occur when two stores depend on each other for the same action type:

 ```java
 @Store